Vishvam10/Jack-Chatbot-Plugin/README.md

 - [x] Session based login

-- [ ] Hisory automatically populates
+- [x] Hisory automatically populates

-- [ ] Chat segregation into user and gpt prompts with bubbled style
+- [x] Doc to right by default

 - [ ] Minimization and pop up at start

-- [ ] Resizeable and doc to right by default

-- [ ] Restrict all prompt output to less than 100 words unless otherwise specified
+- [x] Restrict all prompt output to less than 100 words unless otherwise specified

-- [ ] Enter to send and shift + enter for /n
+- [x] Enter to send and shift + enter for /n

+# Optional

+- [ ] Resizable container